mohdfahad20/autostream-agent/README.md

 ---

-## 🏗️ Architecture Explanation (~200 words)
+## 🏗️ Architecture Explanation

-The agent is built on **LangGraph**, chosen over AutoGen for its explicit state graph model — each conversation turn flows through defined nodes with typed state, making the pipeline transparent, debuggable, and easy to extend.
+The agent is built on **LangGraph**, chosen over AutoGen for its explicit state graph model each conversation turn flows through defined nodes with typed state, making the pipeline transparent, debuggable, and easy to extend.

 The graph has four nodes: **Intent Classifier**, **Response Agent**, **Lead Collector**, and **Lead Capture**.
 Every user message enters at the classifier, which uses Gemini 2.5 Flash to label intent as `greeting`, `inquiry`, or `high_intent`.
-Conditional edges then route to the correct node — greetings and inquiries go to the Response Agent (RAG-powered), while high-intent signals route to the Lead Collector.
+Conditional edges then route to the correct node greetings and inquiries go to the Response Agent (RAG-powered), while high-intent signals route to the Lead Collector.

 **State management** is handled by a `TypedDict`-based `AgentState` that persists across all turns via LangGraph's `add_messages` reducer.
-This retains the full conversation history, all collected lead fields, intent progression, and session metadata — across 5–6+ turns with zero manual memory management.
+This retains the full conversation history, all collected lead fields, intent progression, and session metadata across 5–6+ turns with zero manual memory management.

 **RAG** uses HuggingFace `all-MiniLM-L6-v2` embeddings with a FAISS vector store, built once from a local Markdown knowledge base and cached to disk.
-The retriever fetches the top 3 relevant chunks per query, which are injected into the LLM prompt as context — ensuring answers are grounded in actual product data, not hallucinated.
+The retriever fetches the top 3 relevant chunks per query, which are injected into the LLM prompt as context ensuring answers are grounded in actual product data, not hallucinated.

-All events — messages, intents, leads, session outcomes — are persisted to a **SQLite database** with four relational tables, queryable via the password-protected Admin Panel.
+All events messages, intents, leads, session outcomes — are persisted to a **SQLite database** with four relational tables, queryable via the password-protected Admin Panel.

 ---